 Drink a night time, relaxing tea

-Drinking a night time tea before bed helps me relax and allows me to fall asleep faster.
-There many teas out there that you can drink just before bed, and they work if you are consistent with drinking them.
+Drinking nighttime tea before bed helps me relax and allows me to fall asleep faster.
+There are many teas out there that you can drink just before bed, and they work if you are consistent with drinking them.

 Here are a few of my favorites:

 Tulsi Rose Tea – this one smells heavenly